 Here are some things to keep in mind as you review your CSA account and election options:

 - The TexFlex CSA is a month-to-month program.
-This means you can change your contribution amount or disenroll from the program at any time.
+This means you can change your contribution amount or end your enrollment in the program at any time.
 Elections must be made by the last business day of the month so the monthly contribution can be deducted the following pay period.
-Example: Changes made by April 30 are processed during the May pay period and are deducted from your June 1 paycheck.
+Example: Changes made by April 30 are processed by May 31 and are deducted from your June 1 paycheck.

 - Excess balances over $3 carry over month-to-month and you can use funds as long as you are actively employed.
 Balances of $3 or less will be forfeited.

 - The IRS limits commuter reimbursement to $270 per month regardless of your account balance.
 Any unused amount exceeding $3 will carryover each month.

 If you’d like to check the balance on your card, please visit TexFlexERS.com